Coffee Processing Methods: Washed vs. Dry

 Natural or Fruit Dried – The cherry is picked then laid out on patio or raised beds to dry to 12% moisture.

-Dried process impacts the coffee body and fruity flavors what come from the coffee fruit itself.
-The process will be less uniform and consist as washed which can impact the roasting process and uniformity of the cup.
+Dried process impacts the coffee body and fruity flavors that come from the coffee fruit itself.
+The process will be less uniform and consistent as washed processes, which can impact the roasting process and uniformity of the cup.

-Personally, I enjoy a good natural from time to time (you can really taste the coffee fruit).
-But on the other hand, I also enjoy the true taste of single origin washed coffees as they are all so uniquely different.
+Personally, I enjoy a good natural from time to time, as you can really taste the coffee fruit!
+On the other hand, I also enjoy the true taste of single origin washed coffees as they are all so uniquely different.

-The process methods of Royale Coffees can be found in the description section (see the Shop Page).
+The processing methods of Royale Coffees can be found in the description section of each product listing (see the Shop Page).
 Try some different types and find your favorite coffees!

 0